AI Screenr

 1. The link.
 One URL, sent via your usual channel — ATS auto-reply, email, SMS, job-board message.
 No account creation, no app install, no scheduling page.

-2. Consent and mic check.
-Before recording begins, the candidate sees a consent screen, grants microphone access, and completes a 10-second mic check.
+2. Consent and microphone check.
+Before recording begins, the candidate sees a consent screen, grants microphone access, and completes a 10-second microphone check.

 3. Greeting.
-The AI introduces itself, explains the interview flow, confirms the role being interviewed for, and answers "what happens with this recording?" in plain language.
+The AI introduces itself, explains the interview process, confirms the role, and answers "what happens with this recording?" in plain language.

 4. The conversation.
 The AI asks questions, listens, and adapts.
-Strong answers get acknowledged and pushed deeper; shallow answers get follow-up probes.
-Candidates can ask the AI to repeat a question, take a pause, or ask clarifying questions mid-conversation.
+Strong answers are acknowledged and pushed deeper.
+Shallow answers get follow-up questions.
+Candidates can ask the AI to repeat a question, take a pause, or ask clarifying questions during the conversation.

 5. Close.
 The AI wraps up, offers the candidate a chance to ask anything, and confirms what happens next.